IDinsight/rooftop_sampling/README.md

 3. For each of the three kml files:
     a.
 Click "add layer"
     b.
 Within the layer spec, click "import" and upload the kml file

-We also recommend setting the color of points_on_road and points_on_road_lines to be the same and the points_off_road to be a different color.
+4. [Optional but recommended] Set the color of points_on_road and points_on_road_lines to be the same and the points_off_road to be a different color.
+To change the color of all elements of a layer click where it says "individual styles" in the layer spec and select "uniform style", hit escape, and click on the paint icon and select a color.

 Once you have created the map, you can share with surveyors by clicking the "share" button.